-Organisms involved in subaerial biofilm formation represent a huge variety of microalgae, cyanobacteria, soil fungi, and bacteria (Salvadori and Municchia 2016; Isola et al. 2016).
-Figure 1 shows geographical distribution of monuments, archeological sites, caves, and buildings of cultural interest across Europe, based on the studies present in cited literature for the compilation of the list of taxa involved in biodeterioration.
-Our survey could not assess a defined majority that is primarily involved in biological weathering of stone, confirming the idea that settling of microorganisms on stone is a stochastic event.
+Organisms involved in subaerial biofilm formation represent a huge variety of microalgae, cyanobacteria, fungi, and bacteria (Salvadori and Municchia 2016; Isola et al. 2016).
+In Fig. 1, geographical distribution of monuments, archeological sites, caves, and buildings of cultural interest across Europe is shown, based on the studies present in cited literature for the compilation of the list of taxa involved in biodeterioration.
+Due to the extensive collection of identifications from biofilms, we have first tried to point out if some among the listed microorganisms were also the principal responsible for the weathering of stone.
+Unfortunately, the survey could not assess a defined majority that is primarily involved in biological weathering of stone, confirming the idea that settling of microorganisms on stone is a stochastic event.